Feedbacks and Actions

 Solid Title Bar

-Select if the Title Bar shall have a solid white background of be transparent.
-In SKAARHOJ default configs a transparent title bar is often used to indicate that a button "Sets" the value written on it, while displays with a solid header bar usually show the current state of a value
+Select whether the Title Bar should have a solid white background or be transparent.
+In SKAARHOJ default configs, a transparent title bar is often used to indicate that a button "Sets" the value written on it, while displays with a solid header bar usually show the current state of a value.

 Textline 1 & Textline 2